Azharsiddiqui567/Credit_Card_Financial_Report/README.md

 Revenue increased by 28.8%,

-Total Transaction Amt & Count increased by xx% & xx%
+Total Transaction Amt & Count increased by 15% & 20%

-Customer count increased by xx%
+Customer count increased by 20%

 Overview YTD: